dlandolf/SLAM_Mobile-Robot/README.md

 ## Introduction
 The mobile robot creates a map of its environment using a Lidar sensor while moving around.
+To do so, it needs to estimate its own location as well as the location of the walls and objects, which is called a Simultaneous Localisation and Mapping (SLAM) problem.
 Using a camera, it is able to detect posters of faces that are placed on the walls of the environment.
 It recognizes 5 different humans and puts a marker on the map where the respective image is located.
 In the virtual environment there is also a ball that moves around, which the robot is able to autonomously track and follow.
 The ROS nodes are written in C++ and Python.

 ### Virtual Environment